FIFA hires Arsene Wenger for global soccer development role - WHIZ News

 The 70-year-old Frenchman effectively replaces Marco van Basten who was FIFA technical director until October 2018.

-Wenger has worked as an analyst for broadcasters since leaving Arsenal last year after 22 seasons.
+Wenger has worked as an analyst for broadcasters including Qatar-based beIN Sports since leaving Arsenal last year after 22 seasons.

 He led Arsenal to three Premier League titles, seven F.A.
 Cup trophies, and was beaten finalist in the 2006 Champions League and 2000 UEFA Cup.